CMPT-276-SPRING-2025/final-project-13-bays/README.md

 6. Open repository/frontend/src/components/home-paje.jsx
 7. Replace the ID number value for EXTENSION_ID that is placed before all the imports at the top of the file.
 8. Make sure extension is enabled on their Chrome
-9. Run both frontend and backend server by doing “npm start” in the root directory, and then go “ http://localhost:5173/”
+9. Run both frontend and backend server by doing "npm install" in both frontend/ and backend/, then “npm start” in the root directory, and then go “ http://localhost:5173/”

 ## Local Testing for Email
 1. Create Projects that are "Urgent" when on the localhost created above